-If you are viewing this article, chances are you are trying to figure out what the top franchise lead portals are.
+If you are viewing this article, chances are you are trying to figure out what the top franchise lead portals are or seeking PPC for franchises.

 Popular Franchise Portals

-There are certainly many to choose from.
+There are certainly many to choose from for franchise lead generation.
 Here is a list of some of the more popular franchise portals:

 - Franchise Gator – Possibly the largest portal.